Ljwendel/CS-260/README.txt

 Assignment 3: Linked Queue

-See README text file in assignment3 folder for details and screenshots of the program functioning.
+See README.pdf in assignment3 folder for details and screenshots of the program functioning.
 _______________________________________________________________________________